 Olethreutinae

-The Olethreutinae is a subfamily of the Leafrollers (Tortricidae) and of which about 4400 species have been described worldwide.
+The Olethreutinae is a subfamily of the Leafrollers (Tortricidae), of which about 4400 species have been described worldwide.
 It is a monophyletic group, a group of organisms that are believed to have all the same common ancestor that is itself included in the taxon and all of which descendants are placed in the same group.
 The Olethreutinae is a sister group of the Tortricinae.
-The main food source is from 1 plant family with which they are oligophagous.
+The primary food source is from 1 plant family with which they are oligophagous.
 The eggs are laid individually or in small groups.
 The hatched larvae mainly bore into fruit, roots, stems, and shoots of plants.

 Tribe: Bactrini